Hands Free & Unattended Laser Therapy

 Before we start to review all the options for hands free systems, let's review when unattended therapy is NOT appropriate.

 - Hands-free systems are not used for veterinary or equine therapy.
-There are unattended LED systems that are built into a wrap for these applications but the dosages about 1/1000 of the dosage you can get with a laser.
+There are unattended LED systems that are built into a wrap for these applications but the dosages a small fraction of the dosage you can get with a laser.

 - Any system that focuses the energy down into a point probe is not application for hands free operation.
 This is because the treatment time for trigger points and acupoints is less than 1 minute per point (typically 20 to 30 seconds) so it would be pointless to try and walk away from a fast moving laser puncture session.